-The majority of the net proceeds of this offering are not allocated for specific uses and our management can spend most of the proceeds from this offering in ways with which our shareholders may not agree.
+The majority of the net proceeds to the Company of this offering are not allocated for specific uses and our management can spend most of the proceeds from this offering in ways with which our shareholders may not agree.
 We cannot predict that the proceeds will be invested to yield a favorable return.
 See "Use of Proceeds."